jackuo/CityExplore-Recommendation-Tool/README.md

 # CityExplore-Recommendation-Tool
 Content Based Recommendation Engine for things to do in NYC

-Web-scraped reviews from Yelp
+Web-scraped reviews from Yelp <br />
-Built a Content Based Recommendation Engine
+Built a Content Based Recommendation Engine <br />
 Displayed results on an interactive Flask App